-Now, Vela Luka makes a quieter and less expensive alternative to staying in Korcula Town.
-Excursion boats can take you from the harbourside promenade to Osjak and Prozid, the two offshore islets.
+Now, Vela Luka makes a quieter and less expensive alternative to staying in Korcula town.
+Excursion boats can take you from the harbourside promenade to Osjak and Proizd, the two offshore islets.

 The hotel scene in Vela Luka is limited.
-Some hotels are old and haven't been renovated for quite some time.
 By far the best hotel in town is the four-star Hotel Korkyra.
-Another good option is the three-star hotel Villa Telenta.
+Another good option is the three-star hotel Villa Telenta or the wonderfula Boutique Rooms Kastel Isameli.
 In addition to apartments, there are several splendid villas in Vela Luka and a fabulous B&B.

 There are regular daily car ferries and passenger ferries run by Jadrolinija throughout the year to Split.
 Many go on to Lastovo Island.
-There are regular buses between Vela Luka and Korcula Town; most are timed to meet the ferries.
+There are regular buses between Vela Luka and Korcula town, timed to meet the ferries.